Items

 Each item appears as a row, with columns for:

-- icons to edit (pencil), delete (trash can), or view details (ellipses)
+• icons to edit (pencil), delete (trash can), or details (ellipsis)

-Options for navigating and creating items display above the table of items.
+Options for navigating and creating items sit in the header of the table of items.

-On the left side is a display for the number of pages of items, with forward and back arrows.
-The current page number is an editable field — enter any valid page number and hit return/enter on your keyboard to go to that page.
+• On the left side are controls for the pages of items, with forward and back arrows, and an editable box for the current page number — enter a valid page number and hit Enter to go to that page.

-In the center top is a button for Advanced Search.
+• In the center is a link for Advanced Search.

-Just above the table on the right are options for sorting the table of items, with two dropdown menus.
-The first lets you select between Title, Identifier, Class, Owner, and (Date) Created; the second allows you to sort ascending or descending.
-To apply, click the sort button.
+• On the right are options for sorting the table of items, with two dropdown menus.
+By default, items in the table are sorted by most recently-added items at the top (Created & Descending).
+The first lets you select between Title, Identifier, Class, Owner, and (Date) Created; the second allows you to sort by ascending (A-Z or earliest to latest) or descending (Z-A or latest to earliest).
+To apply, click the "Sort" button.

 Between these and the table, on the left, is a dropdown for batch actions, including edit selected, edit all, delete selected, and delete all.

-To quickly view the basic information about an item, click the view details (ellipses) button in the row for the item, located next to the edit and delete buttons.
-This will open a drawer to the right of the list which displays the item’s title, description, visibility, any sites it is used in, and its associated media..
+To quickly view the basic information about an item, click the Details (ellipsis) button in the row for the item, located next to the edit and delete buttons.
+This will open a drawer to the right of the list which displays the item’s title, description, visibility, any sites it is used in, and its associated media.

 For a more detailed look at an individual item, click on its title in the items browse table or when viewing its details.